jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 ### 4. 🧑‍💻 Developer-specific patterns (GPT-5 for coding)

-If you're using GPT-5 for coding work—whether through the API, Cursor, or other tools—these adjustments make a huge difference.
+If you're using GPT-5 for coding work (whether through the API, Cursor, or other tools), these adjustments make a huge difference.

 #### Be precise and avoid conflicting information